-While this course is designed to be self-guided, a team of volunteer facilitators is here to support your progress through the course.
-Given the size of the course, the facilitators will not review or grade your assignments, but they will be available to answer your questions in the online help forums.
+While this course is designed to be self-guided, volunteer facilitators are here to support your progress through the course.
+Given the size of the course, the facilitators will not review or grade your assignments, but they will be available to answer your questions in the online help forums and during the optional live Designer Dialogue webinars.
 In addition, other participants in the class and the facilitators will share their perspectives within the discussion forums, and participate in the prototype evaluation.

 What is the instructional evaluation project?

 This is a project-based course that focuses on a real-world instructional need.
 You will gain instructional evaluation experience while reviewing and revising open educational resources that will be made available for free to adult educators and their learners.
 Here is an overview of the instructional design project:

 - The open educational resources you design and develop will support adult learners who have not completed high school and are taking adult basic education courses as they prepare for high school equivalency exams (i.e. the GED, HiSET, or TASC tests) or other certifications.